AH! Christmas is a little more than four months away.

 How To Find The Money To Save

-Even if you don’t think it is possible to find any money to save, I think you’d be surprised at what you can cut back on.
-The first step is to see what you can cut out of your normal expenses for a couple short months.
+Even if you don’t think it’s possible to find money to save, you’d be surprised where you can cut back.
+The first step is to see what you can cut out of your normal expenses for a few short months.

 It won’t be forever, just until you can save enough money for the holidays.
 After all, you don’t want to charge up credit card debt or have to skip any other debt payments.

 A common area that many people can save money on in the short term is food and dining out.
-Use up the food that has been sitting in the back of your pantry or freezer and give your grocery bill a break for a couple weeks or, if you’re a food hoarder, months.
+Use up the food that has been sitting in the back of your pantry or freezer.
+This will give your grocery bill a break for a couple weeks or, if you’re a food hoarder, months.

-If you normally go to fancier sit down restaurants, try to downgrade to a less expensive restaurant for a couple months.
+If you usually frequent fancier sit down restaurants, try less expensive restaurants for a few months.

 Better yet, if you want to save even more money cut out half of the meals that you would normally eat out at restaurants.
 You could even go as far as quit dining out at all if you need to cover a large holiday budget in a short period of time.